3mdeb/fwupd-bsd-documentation/openbsd/testing-theory/openbsd_regression_Q&A.md

 **How are regression tests written (language, transparency, syntax)?**

-Lots of small C ++ files with corresponding Makefiles in each folder, lots of bash scripts and Perl files too and you can find single files with an exotic extension.
+Lots of small C++ files with corresponding Makefiles in each folder, lots of bash scripts and Perl files too and you can find single files with an exotic extension.